JunyiZhou-Conny/PediatricSavior/README.md

 #### Event Handlers
 - **handleParticipantIDChange**: Updates the `participantID` state with the user's input.
-- **handleDateChange**: Sets the `dateFilter` state based on the user's date selection.

 #### Data Fetching and Processing
 - **fetchChatHistory**: An asynchronous function that:
   - Retrieves chat history data from a specified endpoint using the participant ID.
   - Processes this data to group messages by their respective dates.
-  - Applies a date filter if specified.
   - Handles any errors by setting the `error` state.

 #### Rendering